-NEVER use any part of the range or ovens for storage.
+Never use any part of the range or oven for storage.
 Flammable materials can catch fire and plastic items may melt or ignite.

-DO NOT hang articles from any part of the appliance or place anything against the ovens.
+DO NOT hang articles from any part of the appliance or place anything against the oven.
 Some fabrics are quite flammable and may catch on fire.

-If the range is near a window, be certain the curtains do not blow over or near the range STAR burners; they could catch on fire.
+If the range is near a window, be certain the curtains DO NOT blow over or near the range burners; they could catch on fire.